 Proliferation in the new site has an impact on the target organ microenvironment (ecological impact) and eventually the human host (biosphere impact).
 Chen KW, Pienta KJ.
 Modeling invasion of metastasizing cancer cells to bone marrow utilizing ecological principles.
 Theor Biol Med Model 2011 Oct 3;8:36.

-A large proportion of solid tumor metastases are bone metastases, known to usurp HSC homing pathways to establish footholds in the bone marrow.
-Recent evidence suggests that tumor cells target and parasitize the HSC niche during metastasis just as invasive species do in the environment.
+A large proportion of solid tumor metastases are bone metastases, known to usurp hematopoietic stem cell (HSC) homing pathways to establish footholds in the bone marrow.
+Evidence from the Pienta lab and others suggests that tumor cells target and parasitize the HSC niche during metastasis just as invasive species do in the environment.
 Successful metastatic cancer cells grow in a primary site, emigrate out from that site, survive during migration, immigrate into the new environment and then naturalize and overtake/co-opt and/or cooperate with the host species to form a new tumor ecosystem.